rcpassos/safeye-script/README.md

 - **Monitoring and Alerting Integration**
   - **Integration with Monitoring Tools:** Provide out-of-the-box integration with popular monitoring and alerting tools (like Prometheus, Grafana, or PagerDuty) for real-time monitoring and alert escalation.

----

-Implementing any of these ideas can help evolve your script from a simple monitoring tool to a more robust, scalable, and feature-rich solution.
-Each feature can be incrementally added, allowing you to continuously improve the tool based on user needs and feedback.

-Feel free to ask if you need more details on any of these suggestions!

 ## License